Average Symmetry Protected Higher-order Topological Amorphous Insulators: Topological invariants and topological property

 To build a reliable quadrupole moment as a topological invariant using the eigenstates of our Hamiltonian $H$, we propose the following method.
 We change site positions from $(r,\theta)$ to $(r,\theta_d)$ in a polar system so that the sites in a pair of $1/p$ sectors are moved into the first and third quadrants, while the sites in other sectors are moved into the second and fourth quadrants as shown in Fig.~\ref{fig2}.
 Due to the change of site positions, $\hat{D}$ and $Q_0$ should be changed accordingly.
 We then apply Eq.~(\ref{QM}) to calculate the quadrupole moment using the $U_0$ for the Hamiltonian $H$.
 In practice, for a better result for a finite-size system, we calculate the quadrupole moment for the reconstructed lattice $\{\overline{R}_j \}$ and take their average value as the topological invariant for a sample configuration.

+Recently, we have also applied the generalized topological invariant to characterize the higher-order topology of quasicrystalline semimetals in 3Ds~\cite{Mao3Dquasi}.
+In addition, we generalized the quadrupole moment to characterize the chiral and helical hinge modes in 3D quasicrystals~\cite{Mao3Dquasi}.

 Figure~\ref{fig3}(a) illustrates our numerically calculated topological invariant $\overline{\chi}$ and quadrupole moment $\overline{Q}$ averaged over 200 random configurations.
 We see that when $-4.07<m_z<0.3$, $\overline{\chi}$ and $\overline{Q}$ approach the quantized value of $1$ and $0.5$, respectively, as we increase the system size, indicating the existence of topologically nontrivial phase.
 The transition point at $m_z\approx -4.07$ is identified as the crossing point of $\overline{\chi}$ for different system sizes.
 Further calculation of the zero-energy local DOS shows the existence of eight corner modes in the nontrivial phase, implying that the phase is a second-order topological one [see Fig.~\ref{fig3}(b)].
 Such eight corner modes are protected by the average $C_8 M$ symmetry.
+Note that the local DOS is defined as $\rho(E,{\bm r})=\sum_{i,j} \delta (E-E_i)|\Psi_{i,j}({\bm r})|^2$, where $\Psi_{i,j}({\bm r})$ is the $j$th component of the $i$th eigenstate at site ${\bm r}$ corresponding to the eigenenergy $E_i$ calculated under open boundary conditions.
 The topological phase transition with respect to $m_z$ is also evidenced by the bulk energy gap closing as shown in Fig.~\ref{fig3}(c).
 When the system evolves into a trivial phase, the local DOS at a corner vanishes [see Fig.~\ref{fig3}(c)].
 Although in the topological phase the bulk energy gap is finite for a finite-size system, the gap exhibits a power-law decay [see the inset in Fig.~\ref{fig3}(c)], implying that in the thermodynamic limit the system is gapless in the topological phase.
-Note that near $m_z\approx 0.3$ there appears an intermediate region with the coexistence of topologically nontrivial and trivial samples where the gapless bulk states are extended as shown in Fig.~\ref{fig3}(d).
+Note that near $m_z\approx 0.3$, $\overline{\chi}$ lies between 0 and 1 and does not converge to 0 or 1 as $L$ increases, implying the existence of an intermediate region with the coexistence of topologically nontrivial and trivial samples.
+In this region, the gapless bulk states are extended as shown in Fig.~\ref{fig3}(d).